-Two Thousand Fifteen.
-The New Year is approaching quickly!
-Many of us will use it’s arrival to set goals and make resolutions for self-improvement.
+Many of us will use New Year’s arrival to set goals and make resolutions for self-improvement.
 Efforts made to better ourselves positively impacts the quality of our relationships with others and can cause a ripple effect that changes families, communities, cities, states… and maybe even entire nations!

 A Resolve for Every Morning of the New Year

 I will this day try to live a

 simple, sincere, and serene life,

 the habit of holy silence,

 exercising economy in expenditure,